An Inside Look at Turbulent Flow

 Discover the relationship of steel temperature and cooling water flow rate using this simple graph.

-This page contains formulas to find the Hydraulic Diameter of cooling passages that are round, annular, rectangular and round with a baffle.
+Using your input, this page calculates the Hydraulic Diameter of cooling passages that are round, annular, rectangular and round with a baffle.
 Hydraulic Diameter is used to calculate Turbulent Flow.

 Find a Water Treatment Professional Near You